kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 "linkTitle":"Run using ready-made Docker image", "weight":"20",
 "date":"2019-08-09",
-"description":"Use the ready-made API Portal Docker image to run in Docker containers."
+"description":"Use the ready-made API Portal Docker image to run your API Portal in Docker containers."
 }

 This topic describes how to use the ready-made API Portal Docker image to run in Docker containers.
 The image is ready out-of-the-box, so you do not have to build it using the `Dockerfile`.